naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Accept Stripe payments in WordPress with WordPress Stripe Checkout plugin.
+Accept Stripe payments in WordPress with Stripe Checkout plugin.
 Sell anything in WordPress with Stripe one-time and recurring payments.

 == Description ==

 [Stripe Checkout](https://noorsplugin.com/stripe-checkout-plugin-for-wordpress/) plugin for WordPress allows you to accept payments with the Stripe payment gateway.
 With a simple shortcode, you can quickly start accepting payments on a pre-built, Stripe-hosted form that is SCA-ready and supports 3D Secure 2 authentication.
 This makes accepting credit card payments easier than ever with very little setup and effort.

-Stripe Checkout comes with a smart payment page that works seamlessly across devices and is designed to increase your conversion.

-=== Benefits of Stripe Checkout Payments ===
+=== Benefits of Stripe Payments ===

-* Connect Stripe to WordPress and use Stripe for payments.
-* Smooth checkout flow that automatically handles SCA (Strong Customer Authentication) requirements for you.
 * Easy Stripe payment integration.
 * Accept credit and debit card payments.
 * Accept recurring subscription payments.